Paul Ehrenfest: Biography

 The Ehrenfests returned to Göttingen in September 1906.
-They would not see Boltzmann again: on 5 September Boltzmann took his own life in Duino near Trieste.
-Ehrenfest published an extensive obituary in which Boltzmann's accomplishments are described.
-Felix Klein, dean of the Göttinger mathematicians and chief editor of the Enzyklopädie der mathematischen Wissenschaften ("Encyclopedia of Mathematical Sciences"), had counted on Boltzmann for a review about statistical mechanics.
+They did not see Boltzmann again: on 5 September Boltzmann took his own life in Duino near Trieste.
+Ehrenfest published an extensive obituary describing Boltzmann's accomplishments.
+Felix Klein, dean of the Göttingen mathematicians and chief editor of the Enzyklopädie der mathematischen Wissenschaften ("Encyclopedia of Mathematical Sciences"), had counted on Boltzmann for a review about statistical mechanics.
 Now he asked Ehrenfest to take on this task.
 Together with his wife, Ehrenfest worked on it for several years; the article was not published until 1911.
-It is a review of the work of Boltzmann and his school, and shows a style all of its own: a sharp logical analysis of the fundamental hypotheses, clear delineation of unsolved questions, and an explanation of general principles by cleverly chosen transparent examples.
+It is a review of the work of Boltzmann and his school, and has a style all its own: a sharp logical analysis of the fundamental hypotheses, clear delineation of unsolved questions, and an explanation of general principles by cleverly chosen transparent examples.

-In 1907, the couple moved to St. Petersburg.
-Ehrenfest found good friends there, in particular Soviet physicist A.F.
+In 1907, the couple relocated to St. Petersburg.
+Ehrenfest found good friends there, in particular the physicist A.F.
 Joffe, but felt scientifically isolated.
-Moreover, because he was unwilling to declare belief in any religious denomination, he could not apply for a professorship, and therefore had no prospect of securing a permanent position.
-Early in 1912, Ehrenfest set out on a tour of German-speaking universities in the hope of a position.
-He visited Berlin where he saw Max Planck, Leipzig where he saw his old friend German mathematician Gustav Herglotz, Munich where he met German theoretical physicist Arnold Sommerfeld, then Zürich and Vienna.
-While in Prague he met Albert Einstein for the first time, and they remained close friends thereafter.
-Einstein recommended Ehrenfest to succeed him in his position in Prague, but that did not work out.
-This was due to the fact that Ehrenfest had declared himself to be an atheist.
-Sommerfeld offered him a position in Munich, but Ehrenfest received a better offer; at the same time there was an unexpected turn of events.
-H. A. Lorentz resigned his position as professor at the University of Leiden, and on his advice, Ehrenfest was appointed as his successor.
+Moreover, because he was unwilling to declare belief in any religious denomination, he could not apply for a professorship and therefore had no prospect of securing a permanent position.
+In 1912, Ehrenfest toured German-speaking universities in the hope of a position.
+He visited Berlin, where he saw Max Planck; Leipzig, where he met his old friend German mathematician Gustav Herglotz; Munich, where he met theoretical physicist Arnold Sommerfeld; Zürich; and Vienna.
+In Prague he met Albert Einstein for the first time, and they remained close friends thereafter.
+Einstein recommended that Ehrenfest succeed him in his position in Prague, but the plan failed since Ehrenfest declared himself an atheist.
+Sommerfeld offered him a position in Munich, but Ehrenfest received a better offer; at the same time there was an unexpected turn of events: H. A. Lorentz resigned his position at the University of Leiden, and on his advice, Ehrenfest was appointed as his successor.